elunna/hackem/hackem_changelog.md

 - [x] Create Pool (from SlashEM)
     - Affected by displacement and invisibility now.
 - [x] Call Undead (from SlashEM)
+- [x] Summon Monsters/Nasties
+    - Enemies have to see you in order to cast this spell now.
+    - Implemented fix #K669 - 'nasty' monster summoning.
+    - chain summoning nerf. tldr: "If a replacement creature is a spellcaster it now has to have lower difficulty than the summoner."

+[x] Spellcasters now have their spell range limited by their level (gnomish mages are level 3 and can only cast fire bolt in a radius of 2-3 tiles instead of 13)

 ### Monster Clerical spells: